-4. That the slave States and their citizens are be coerced to submission.
-And such aggression this amounts to actual war.
-It is proclaimed already and awaits only the action for the power and the means to coerce submission.
-The election will give it both.
-And it is the worse for coming in all the panoply of a mere form of right.
-The form is Ine election, and the election will be constitutions!.
-That is to be the pore out of which the courage of resistance is to ooze.
-The form of the election may be constitutional, but its intent and purpose is our invasion, and a violent infraction of the Constitution.
-No matter what may be the form, the substances is aggression-the aggression is to us-vital!
-If we submit to it, we are at once subjugated; and if we intend to resist it is time we were prepared for the conflict, which we cannot repress, but may repel.
+The electron of Abraham Lincoln to the Presithe past aggressions of the Black Republicans bre drawaits only the action for the power and the and the election will be constitutional.
+That is be the pore out of which the courage of resistance | gislative power. to poze.
+The form of the election may be constiunional.
+But its intent and purpose is our invasion, nd a violent infraction of the Constitution.
+No mater what may be the form, the substances is aggresin the aggression is to us-vital!
+If we splanit to it, we are at once subjugated; and